ZainKergaye/nixosdotfiles/README.md

 # NixOS config

 This is my NixOS config for daily driving.
-This includes NixVim, a neovim distro based on the NIX.
+This includes NixVim, a neovim distro based on NIX.

+I am using homemanager for userspace management.
+LOOK UP PROPER README FORMATTING AAA

 # Screenshots: